Gain 5 Star Reviews by Customizing Amenities for Different GuestsMay 19, 2023

 Hello readers!
 Today I have a special treat for you.

-Tracey Northcott, a seasoned host who offers a wealth of experienced knowledge through her consulting business, has a special guest article for us that you're going to love!
+Tracey Northcott, a seasoned host who offers a wealth of experience and knowledge through her consulting business, has a special guest article for us that you're going to love!

-Have you ever stayed at an Airbnb or other short term rental and just felt that the host might as well have been right there acting as your butler, anticipating every need?
-Well, Tracey is here to teach you how to stand apart by anticipating the needs of your guests in advance and thus earning their praise and better reviews in return.
+Have you ever stayed at an Airbnb where the service was so amazing, you felt that the host might as well have been right there acting as your butler, anticipating every need?
+Well, Tracey is here to teach you how to stand apart by doing exactly that — anticipating the needs of your guests in advance and thus earning their praise and better reviews in return.